OpenQDev/OpenQ-Contracts/README.md

 ## Local Development Setup

-You need an empty postgres database named `chainlink-local` with the default `postgres:postgres` user and port 5432 (or adjust chainlink/.env.sample).
+You need Node 12 and an empty postgres database named `chainlink-local` with the default `postgres:postgres` user and port 5432 (or adjust chainlink/.env.sample).

 Install the repository and its dependencies.